istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 [Need to know](https://en.wikipedia.org/wiki/Need_to_know#In_computer_technology]) principle: only the applications that need to access external services should be allowed to access the external services they need.

-Let me present requirements for egress traffic control in the following section.
+Let me now turn to the requirements for egress traffic control we collected.

 ## Requirements for egress traffic control